Tips for your job search

 • Compare the benefits with your needs identified in the first step of your job search.

 To find a job is hard work, it takes time and may be frustrating.
 It is important to let as many employers as possible know who you are, what you can do, and why you want to work at their organisation.
 Some rejection is a normal part of your job search.
 Do not allow rejections to discourage you – learn from each instance and improve your skills for the next application.
-The staff of the Career Centre are available to assist you with every step of your job search, but you are the one who has to get out there and make things happen – no one can do it for you.
+The staff of the Career Services are available to assist you with every step of your job search, but you are the one who has to get out there and make things happen – no one can do it for you.

 Contact Us